abhishekbhakat/claude-context/packages/mcp/README.md

 Before using the MCP server, make sure you have:
 - API key for your chosen embedding provider (OpenAI, VoyageAI, Gemini, or Ollama setup)
-- Milvus vector database (local or cloud)
+- LanceDB vector database (local or cloud)

 > 💡 **Setup Help:** See the [main project setup guide](../../README.md#-quick-start) for detailed installation instructions.